-Before his appointment in Oxford in 2004, Alex served as a Lecturer in Marketing at Aston University.
-He has also held positions at the University of Surrey; Leeds Metropolitan University and the University of Toronto.
-Prior to academic life, Alex held senior management positions at the John Lewis Partnership, the largest mutual retailer in Europe.
-He earned a BA (Hons), MA and PhD in English Language and Literature from King’s College, London and an MBA from Lady Margaret Hall, University of Oxford.
+Nicholls has held lectureships at a wide variety of academic institutions including: University of Toronto, Canada; Leeds Metropolitan University; University of Surrey; Aston Business School and the University of Oxford.
+Prior to returning to academic life, Nicholls held senior management positions at the John Lewis Partnership, the largest mutual retailer in Europe.
+He also currently sits of the Board of several social enterprises.
+Alex earned a BA (Hons), MA and PhD in English Language and Literature from King’s College, London and an MBA from Lady Margaret Hall, University of Oxford.

 Alex’s research focuses on several key areas within social entrepreneurship and social innovation.
 These include the nexus of relationships between accounting, accountability and governance; public and social policy contexts of social entrepreneurship including impact bonds; impact and social investing; and Fair Trade.